fastai/course-v3/docs/start_azure.md

 ## Using DSVM for fast.ai

-You can use fast.ai in Azure for both Linux (in a DSVM for Linux) and Windows (in a DSVM for Windows).
+You can run the fast.ai course notebooks in Azure on either Linux or Windows edition of the DSVM.

 * For Linux, go to [create Linux DSVM](http://aka.ms/dsvm/fastai).
 * For Windows, go to [create Windows DSVM](http://aka.ms/dsvm/fastai/windows).